anp-scp/anp-scp.github.io/docs/blog/posts/june_2025/boolean_package.md

 # Boolean Propositional Logic for software installations?

-In this blog, we will discuss an application of `Boolean Propositional Logic` in software development.
+In this blog, we will discuss an application of `Boolean Propositional Logic` in package management in software development and then will play a [small game](https://package-resolving.streamlit.app/){:target="_blank"} where you will act as a package manager.

 If you have ever worked on a software development project, be it a small project for learning new skills or a project running in production, you might have used a package manager to install some libraries for your project.
 Here, we proceed with an example of a `conda` package manager.
 But similar variants are used by other package managers.